-Every relationship has rough patches, no matter how much you love each other.
-It is difficult to be with someone all the time for years without having disagreements once in a while.
-However, if you and your partner are concerned that you are drifting apart or need a mediator, some excellent couple counseling exercises may help you.
-Read here: https://www.betterhelp.com/advice/therapy/how-does-couples-therapy-work/
+No matter how much you love each other, every relationship has rough patches.
+It's difficult to be with someone all the time for years without having disagreements once in a while.
+However, if you and your partner are concerned you are drifting apart, some excellent couple counseling exercises may help you.

 The Gottman method is a scientifically proven therapy that has been around for almost 40 years and has helped over three thousand couples heal their relationships.
 The Gottman method emphasizes nine essential steps to healthy relationships, which include:

 This is Gottman's term for getting to know your partner's world.
 When you decide to spend your life with someone, that also means you decide to let them into your world.
 This includes memories of your past, thoughts on your present, and what you hope for your future.
 It also includes your fears and dreams.
 However, what you share with your partner is simply the beginning of your "world."
 The idea that you are now a couple means you will take both of your worlds and start merging them together to create a new world where you are adding new dreams, hopes, and memories.

 The second step is friendship skills, and it is essential for combating contempt.
 When you first enter a relationship (sometimes called the "honeymoon" period), it's all about having fun, but this stage does not last.
 Fondness is specifically sharing with your partner how you feel about them (for example: "I like how you ____," or, "I am impressed by the way that you ____").
 Appreciation goes beyond saying "thank you."
 Be specific (for example: "I appreciate that you_____," or, "I noticed this about you when you were doing ____").